Guide to self-build mortgages

 Bear in mind that most self-build mortgages have early repayment charges.

-However, if you can achieve a substantially lower interest rate on a standard mortgage, it might still be worthwhile, so speak to an adviser from London & Country on 0800-073-1959 to go through your available options.
+However, if you can achieve a substantially lower interest rate on a standard mortgage, it might still be worthwhile, so speak to a mortgage adviser to go through your available options.